 Both of these frameworks, of course, allow you to work with platform-specific native languages - Swift and Object C/C++ for iOS, and Kotlin/Java for Android.
 So, Flutter will have a steeper learning curve as compared to React Native.

 The critical difference between Flutter and React Native would be the difference in the User-Interface.
-React Native apps have a native app-like design and Interface, whereas Flutter apps have the beautiful Google Material Design experience.
+React Native apps have a native app-like design and Interface, whereas Flutter apps have a beautiful Google Material Design experience.

-React Native works directly with Native Components and hence gives the developer a great control over the user interface components.
+React Native works directly with Native Components and hence gives the developer great control over the user interface components.
 So, a button on iOS would look like a native iOS Button, and the same goes for a button on Android.

 Flutter, on the other hand, works on Google's Proprietary widget sets.
 A Flutter app would look similar across all operating systems, thanks to Material Design Widgets, and Android-style Cupertino Widget sets.